Arizona Spousal Support Laws, also known as Alimony

 Alimony Laws in Arizona

-Judges might also order spousal maintenance in cases where the parties had a long marriage (i.e. greater than 20 year), or where the lower-earning spouse is unlikely to become independent through work.
+Judges might also order spousal maintenance in cases where the parties had a long-term marriage (i.e. greater than 20 years), or where the lower-earning spouse is unlikely to become independent through work.
 For instance, if an older spouse has always been a homemaker and is going through a gray divorce (i.e. divorce later in life), the court might order the breadwinner spouse to pay spousal maintenance.